AlexBishopCode/60-MINUTE-SOHO/README.md

 ##### Existing Bugs
 - The hero image does not fully cover the hero div on some specific screen sizes when tested.
-- The navigation bar remains open after use which blocks the users view of the content when you ustilise the navigation bar until it is manually closed.
+- The navigation bar remains open after clicking the burger icon which blocks the users view of the content when you ustilise the navigation bar until it is manually closed.

 ##### Fixed Bugs
 - The fixed (sticky) navigation bar at the top of the page was covering sections of text when utilised so the associated sections of the site you were expecting to navigate to appeared muddled and unclear.
 This was fixed by adding a hidden div above each section the same height of the nav bar and linking the nav bar to the hidden div in order for the user to see the full content of the section they wished to view.